MAVProxyUser/BloodHounds/README.md

 ![The Black Phalanx](https://github.com/MAVProxyUser/BloodHounds/blob/main/BlackPhalanx.jpg)
 https://onlinebooks.library.upenn.edu/webbin/book/lookupid?key=ha102744390

-"Bloodhounds were universally used throughout the South to capture runaway slaves, & were specifically bred for that purpose...  one can imagine the reaction... when they finally got the chance to fight back against this vicious symbol of their oppression" http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3Atext%3A2001.05.0021%3Achapter%3D10
+"Bloodhounds were universally used throughout the South to capture runaway slaves, & were specifically bred for that purpose...  one can imagine the reaction... when they finally got the chance to fight back against this vicious symbol of their oppression"<br> http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3Atext%3A2001.05.0021%3Achapter%3D10

 ![Terrible Fight with Bloodhounds](https://github.com/MAVProxyUser/BloodHounds/blob/main/TerribleFightWithBloodhounds.png)